danielcaldas/oldblog/_posts/2019-10-15-unit-testing-with-fixtures-unleashed.markdown

 Next, we dive deep into this `run-fixtures.js` script and in its results.

-## The results: generating test snippets and executing them with jest
+## The results: generating test snippets and executing them with Jest

 The code in `run-fixtures.js` generates a test snippet for each one of the test fixtures that you specified within the `fixtures` directory.
 Of course, there are a lot of different approaches here.
 You can implement this script in many different ways, its scope, however, should ideally not change much, it should be: **to *glue* your scenarios and the underlying test runner**.